Author: Ellen Blake

 Possible Ways Marriage Might Make Life Easier

-Linda has two adult children from her first marriage, earns a meager salary working at a Montessori school and has a subsidized health care policy with the Affordable Care Act.
+Linda has two adult children from her first marriage, earns a small salary working at a Montessori school and has a subsidized health care policy with the Affordable Care Act.
 Dan believed he could make life easier for her through marriage.
 If he married Linda, his position as an editor at the Star Tribune would provide her with health insurance coverage and she would be eligible for a share of his pension upon retirement.
 Dan also believed he might receive a small tax benefit by filing income taxes jointly if he married.

 Financial Realities of Getting Married Late in Life